 - CDC recommendations: GSA is following the CDC’s COVID-related guidance, including heating, ventilation and air conditioning (HVAC) recommendations and reopening after prolonged shutdown recommendations.
 The CDC recommends improving the engineering controls for the building ventilation system, which may include the following activities:

 - Increasing ventilation rates.

-  - Opening outdoor air dampers as feasible, considering outdoor weather conditions.
+- Increasing outdoor air ventilation, as feasible, mindful of pollution and weather conditions.

-  - Improving central air filtration to MERV-13 or the highest compatible with the filter rack, and sealing edges of the filter to limit bypass.
+- Improving central air filtration to MERV-13 or the highest compatible with the HVAC system, and sealing edges of the filter to limit bypass.

-  - Face Masks: Consistent with current guidance issued by the Centers for Disease Control and Prevention (CDC) and in accordance with the direction provided in Executive Order 13991, issued January 20, 2021, entitled Protecting the Federal Workforce and Requiring Mask-Wearing, all federal employees and contractors must wear masks in federally owned facilities under GSA's jurisdiction, custody, or control (each, a "GSA-controlled facility") that are located in areas of substantial or high community transmission and in areas where mask-wearing is required by the local jurisdiction, regardless of vaccination status.
+- Face Masks: Consistent with current guidance issued by the Centers for Disease Control and Prevention (CDC) and in accordance with the direction provided in Executive Order 13991, issued January 20, 2021, entitled Protecting the Federal Workforce and Requiring Mask-Wearing, all federal employees, contractors, and visitors must wear masks in federally owned facilities under GSA’s jurisdiction, custody, or control (each, a “GSA-controlled facility”) that are located in areas where CDC has identified the transmission level as “high” and in areas where mask-wearing is required by the local jurisdiction.

 Cleaning and Disinfection Guidance